xspyhack/Ditto/README.md

 # Ditto
-A lightweight logging library written in Swift.
+A lightweight router written in Swift.